 GSM bug.
-Sounds a bit scary doesn’t it?
+Sounds a bit scary, doesn’t it?

-How a GM Bug Works
+How a GSM Bug Works

 Activation features can be extensive.
-Basically, all device types can be activated by calling the phone number associates with the device’s SIM card.
+Basically, all device types can be activated by calling the phone number associated with the device’s SIM card.
 Some can automatically alert the eavesdropper when they sense sound in the area, motion near the device, or movement of the device itself, as when it is used in a vehicle.